Level of Study

 There will also be an introduction on how to write a project description, on possible relevant topics for the Master¿s thesis, and about possible supervisors.
 Approximately two hours will be set aside for this.

-- is familiar with modern approaches in Spanish linguistics, and is familiar with the main characteristics of various methodologies and techniques used by linguists in the analysis of Spanish over the past 70 years.
+- is familiar with modern approaches in Spanish linguistics, and is familiar with the main characteristics of various methodologies and techniques used by linguists in the analysis of Spanish in recent times.